petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

    definitions.
    Practically this means a shared version control repository or repo.
    Different team members can easily sync with this main repo.
+   No important files live on only one person's computer.
 2. These processes can be run on different computers, i.e., they are not dependent on some "hidden state" of one developer's machine.
 3. Whatever is delivered to the outside world is always